jerela/OpenSimLive/README.md

 Currently OpenSimLive has been tested on 64-bit Windows 7 and 64-bit Windows 10.

+#### Which project am I supposed to build and run?

+**OSL_core** is the main project of the solution and probably the one you should be building and using.
+It supports real-time inverse kinematics with Delsys and Xsens IMUs and simulated IMU data (without real IMUs).
+There is also **OSL_common**, which is used in [our research lab](https://sites.uef.fi/humea/) to control a KUKA iiwa robot arm for mirror therapy.
+It is practically **OSL_core** with mirror therapy features on top.
+Then there are a bunch of projects starting with **test_**.
+They were created for performance testing for a publication about this repository, and while they might still work, they are meant to be used with the **study-measurements** branch.
+Similarly, **OSL_Xsens** and **OSL_Delsys** might still work, but they are have been replaced by **OSL_core**, which can handle both IMU types.

 ### Run-time issues

 #### The program crashes right after printing "IMUPlacerLive run initiated"